Map of Shillingstone Parish

 The key plan documents are identified below; click on the document to download:-

-As of April 2025 there are now 38 Parish Councils in Dorset that have successfully seen their neighbourhood plans integrated into the development plans for the county (see map below).
+As of April 2025 there were 38 Parish Councils in Dorset that have successfully seen their neighbourhood plans integrated into the development plans for the county (see map below).

 Map depicting Parish Neighbourhood Plans in Dorset (2025)